magento/devdocs/guides/v2.1/ui_comp_guide/troubleshoot/ui_comp_troubleshoot_js.md

 ### Breakpoints

 A **breakpoint** is a line of code where the debugger will automatically pause the JavaScript execution process.
-For setting a breakpoint, we should click right on the code line number, like in the next image.
+To set a breakpoint, right click on the code line number (as shown in the next image).

 ![Breakpoints]({{ site.baseurl }}/common/images/debugging-breakpoints.png)

-We can always find a list of breakpoints in the right pane.
-That’s useful when we have many breakpoints in various files.
+You can always find a list of breakpoints in the right panel, which is useful when you have many breakpoints in various files.

 {: .bs-callout .bs-callout-info }
-By right clicking on the line number, allows us to create a conditional breakpoint, which triggers only when the given expression is truthy.
-That’s very handy when we need to stop only for certain function parameters.
+Right-clicking on the line number allows you to create a conditional breakpoint, which triggers only when the given expression is truthy.
+That’s helpful when you need to stop only for certain function parameters.

 ### Execution trace

-So, after setting the breakpoint, refresh the page and now lets explore the script tracing.
-As we can see in the next image, the script execution paused on the given breakpoint.
+After setting the breakpoint, refresh the page.
+Now, let's explore the script tracing.
+As you can see in the next image, the script execution paused on the given breakpoint.

 ![Execution Trace]({{ site.baseurl }}/common/images/debugging-execution-trace.png)

-As result, we are able to see what are the input param values and what the function returns.
+As result, you can see the input parameter values and what the function returns.
 Moreover, we're also able to change the function's values on the fly.

 ## See also